Perverse sheaves of categories and some applications: Type II degenerations of Calabi--Yau varieties

-Since the functor $\phi_{v_{1,j},f_{1,j}} = (-) \otimes^\mathbb{L}N_{Z/Y_j}$ and $\phi_{v_{1,j+1},f_{1,j+1}} = (-) \otimes^\mathbb{L} N_{Z/Y_{j+1}}$, and all other transition functors in this cycle are trivial, it follows that monodromy around this loop is trivial.
+Since the functor $\phi_{v_{1,j},f_{1,j}} = (-) \otimes^\mathbb{L}N_{Z_{j+1}/Y_j}$ and $\phi_{v_{1,j+1},f_{1,j+1}} = (-) \otimes^\mathbb{L} N_{Z_{j+1}/Y_{j+1}}$, and all other transition functors in this cycle are trivial, it follows that monodromy around this loop is trivial.

 Now we make the following observation.
 Let $K_n$ be the skeleton associated to a perverse schober with $n$ marked points.
 Then we recall that $K_n^\circ$ is the skeleton $K_n$ with each univalent vertex $v_p$ for $p \in \Sigma$ replaced by a trivalent vertex $v_p'$ with a loop.
-See the definition of monodromy of a perverse schober for details and notation.
+See Section \ref{sect:pschob} for details and notation.
 Counterclockwise monodromy around this loop is given by the spherical twist associated to $F_p:\mathscr{A}_p\rightarrow \mathscr{C}$.
 Now let $p_1,\dots, p_n$ be the set $\Sigma$, so that the edges $q_i$ are oriented counterclockwise around $c$ and $q_\infty$ is directly counterclockwise to $q_1$.
 Then define cycles $C_i$

 and a cycle $C_\infty$ by the concatenation $C_n \cdot \dots \cdot C_1$.
 Then it follows directly from the definition that monodromy around $C_\infty$ is simply